Spirituality of Saint Faustina

-Follow St. Faustina’s road to union with God by living her spirituality: come to know and contemplate the mystery of Divine Mercy in everyday life; trust in God; show mercy toward neighbor; nurture a deep love for the Church, the Eucharist, and devotion to Our Lady of Mercy.
+Follow St. Faustina’s road to union with God by living her spirituality: come to know and contemplate the mystery of Divine Mercy in everyday life; trust in God; show mercy toward the neighbor; nurture a deep love for the Church, the Eucharist, and devotion to Our Lady of Mercy.
 The authors skillfully combine theology with real-life situations drawn from St. Faustina’s Diary.

 The Biography of St. Maria Faustina